 Acupuncture may increase the secretion of human melatonin production.

 A study in the Journal of Neuropsychiatry and Clinical Neurosciences found facts about acupuncture.

 Studies suggest that after five weeks of acupuncture treatment, there will be an increase in melatonin production.

-This melatonin improves one’s sleep and sleep quality.
+This melatonin improves one’s sleep and sleeps quality.

 Certain acupuncture procedures have a success rate of almost 90% for insomnia treatment.

 Melatonin is the most popular supplement for sleep, according to the American Academy of Sleep Medicine.